 The current number of calls for this dump code is reset to zero.

 This system dump code is removed from the system dump code table.

-This system dump code is added to the system dump code table.
-Add displays the number of dump calls that have been made for this dump code since it was last reset.
+ADD This system dump code is added to the system dump code table.

-Current (value)
+CURRENT (value)